IX - – Asymmetry I

-“I’m here with Connor McKenzie,” I said, eyes squeezed shut so I did not have to deal with the tunnel vision.
+“I’m here with Connor McKenzie,” I said My eyes were squeezed shut so I didn’t have to deal with the tunnel vision.
 I feared doing so would only make it worse.
 “He had a bunch of stuff he wanted me to say, uh, TDI-1 Proxy, code name Conundrum.
 And um, some Greek letters.
 Fuck, I can’t remember what they are now.
 Something is wrong with me.
 I’m going to pass out.
 I can’t think straight.”

 A mild form?

-“Yes,” I said, through my erratic breathing and his barely comprehensible German accent.
+“Yes,” I said through my erratic breathing and his barely comprehensible German accent.
 I took in a deep breath and held it for a moment.
-My racing pulse was demanding more air, immediately.
-I released the breath, attempting to breath slower.
+My racing pulse demandied more air.
+I released my breath.
+I attempted to breathe slower.
 “Is this FCAL-1?”

 “It is,” Jim replied.
 “I need you to try and remember what Connor told you, Conundrum.
 It will help me understand your situation.”

-“Okay,” I said, forcing control my breathing, not looking up from the floor of the Chevette.
+“Okay.”
+I began to force control my breathing.
+I didn’t look up from the floor of the Chevette.
 “I think it’s MacKenzie-four, uh – Pi, Epsilon, no wait, maybe it was Upsilon, then Omega.
 Is that it?”